A guest post from Annie Schutte, a librarian, teacher and consultant for the Knight Foundation

 The following is part of a series that looks at The Digital Public Library of America – the first national effort to aggregate existing records in state and regional digital libraries so that they are searchable from a single portal.
+It focuses on one of the six state digital libraries that will act as a service hub for the project.
 It is written by Annie Schutte, a librarian, teacher and consultant for Knight Foundation.
-Above: Copy of a woodcut showing the completion of the transcontinental railroad, May 10, 1869, at Promontory, Utah.
-From the Classified Photographs Collection of the Utah State Historical Society.

 Could you tell me about your organization and how you became involved with the Digital Public Library of America?

 J.B: My affiliation with the DPLA primarily comes through the Minnesota Digital Library, which is a statewide collaboration consisting of Minitex, a library resource-sharing network in our region (Minnesota and the Dakotas), the University of Minnesota,Minnesota Historical Society, and other key institutions large and small throughout the state of Minnesota, such as academic and public libraries, art and historical museums, clubs, and others.
 We have numerous religious and non-profit organizations, genealogists, history hobbyists—spanning academia down to Main Street.
 The participating organizations are represented in the management and advisory functions at the Minnesota Digital Library, as well as in the collections that we have built over the past eight or so years.

 I think it was the Minnesota Digital Library’s tremendous diversity and sheer number of contributors that attracted DPLA’s interest in our prospects as an initial participant.
 We have over 150 content contributors to Minnesota Digital Library that on Day One of DPLA launch will be represented at the national level, and by means of the project, we hope to expand the number of contributors dramatically.